Eye2Drive’s Solutions for the Automotive Industry

 Shadows

-Traditional vision systems can find it challenging to process situations with strong contrast between areas illuminated by the sun and those in shadow.
-Adaptive imaging devices can handle these situations without switching to HDR and the well-known ghosting issues it will bring.
+Traditional vision systems can struggle to process scenes with strong contrast between areas illuminated by the sun and those in shadow.
+Adaptive imaging devices can handle these situations without switching to HDR, which introduces the well-known ghosting issues.

 Tunnels

-As with the human eye, entering or exiting a tunnel can temporarily blind a conventional vision device,negatively impacting the decision process of the navigational system.
-Dynamic imaging sensors can adapt to drastic changes in light conditions in real-time.
+As with the human eye, entering or exiting a tunnel can temporarily blind a conventional vision device, negatively impacting the navigational system’s decision-making process.
+Dynamic imaging sensors can adapt to drastic changes in lighting conditions in real time.

 Traffic